wmeints/dotnedsaturday-text-classification/readme.md

 # Getting Started

-Welcome to your new Azure Machine Learning Project.
+Welcome to the dotnedsaturday AI session demo code.

-For more information go to <http://aka.ms/AzureMLGettingStarted>
+For more information on Azure Machine Learning go to <http://aka.ms/AzureMLGettingStarted>

 Configure your favorite IDE and open this project using the **File menu**.